-I’ve used skewers because – being thin and straight – they were perfect to give the geometric clean shape I was looking for.
+I’ve used skewers because – being thin and straight – they were perfect for the geometric clean shape I had in mind.

-Rosemary is what I had at hand (and I love its fresh smell so much!), but this can totally become an eucalyptus, sage, pine or laurel wreath as well!
+Rosemary is what I had at hand (and I love its fresh smell!), but eucalyptus, sage, pine or laurel would work just as well.